Vnidias/airflow-data-engineering-demo/README.md

 # Airflow Data Engineering Pipeline Demo

-A simple, self-contained Airflow DAG demonstrating a mock extract → transform workflow using local data (no internet/email required).
+A simple, self-contained Airflow DAG demonstrating a mock extract → transform workflow using local data.

 Perfect for interviews or learning how to build pipelines with Apache Airflow.